 - Select the log file from the displayed list.

 - Choose any one rule from the list of rules shown.

 - From the list containing All Devices, select the devices on which you want to monitor the event logs from and move them to the Event Log Associated Devices on the right.

 - Click Save.
 The event log monitor is associated to the selected devices.

 Creating a New Event Log Monitor

 To create a new event log monitor, follow the steps given below:

-- Under the Admin tab, click Event Log Rules.
+- Under the Settings tab, go to Monitoringand select Event Log Rules.